Kadee80/WebDevSpring24/Week04/README.md

 - concepts|skills we have covered that you will use to build your site
 - concepts|skills you need to still learn to complete the project
 - wireframe/sitemap
-- _ next week you will turn your wireframes + layout into HTML CSS_
+- Once you get the OK from me, start turning those wireframes into HTML and CSS!

 ### Here are a few useful resources to help with inspiration: